This post may contain affiliate links. Please read our disclosure policy.

 - Dry ingredients.
 Add the flour (3 cups), baking powder (1 teaspoon), and salt (1/2 teaspoon) to a medium mixing bowl.
 Whisk until combined.
 Reduce the mixer speed to low and add the flour mixture alternatingly with the milk, beginning and ending with the flour mixture mixing just until combined after each addition.

-- Bake in preheated oven until a skewer inserted in the center of the cake comes out clean, about 1 hour and 15 minutes to 1 hour and 25 minutes.
+- Bake in preheated oven until a skewer inserted in the center of the cake comes out with a few moist crumbs, about 1 hour and 15 minutes to 1 hour and 25 minutes.
 Check during the baking time for excess browning and cover with foil if necessary.
 Let cool in pan set on a wire rack for 15 minutes.
 Invert pan and place cake on serving plate or cake stand.
 Allow the cake to cool completely before beginning the glaze.

 - Icing.
 Bring condensed milk (14 ounces) and brown sugar (1 cup) to a boil over medium-high heat, whisking almost constantly.
 Reduce the heat and simmer for 8 minutes, whisking often.
 Take off of the heat and stir in butter (2 tablespoons) and vanilla (1/2 teaspoon).